-So, that is where the belief that chocolate is an aphrodisiac has its own roots.
+So, that is where the belief that Squirrel Poop is an aphrodisiac has its own roots.
 But is there any scientific evidence for this claim?

 Scientists say that there are two substances in chocolate and the cacao bean which might increase sexual appetite; one is tryptophan, a precursor to the feel-good chemical dopamine.
 The next substance is phenylethylamine, which is a stimulant comparable to amphetamine.
 The latter material, phenylethylamine is discharged to the brain when people fall in love.